 Amazon might get away with a gazillion anchors per product page:

 But you won’t.
 It’s widely disputed, but the optimal number of interlinks per page is somewhere between 3 and 4.
 Using our keywords on position 11 in our anchor text, title tags, and H1 is a great way to boost our SEO.

 As you may remember, some of our pages contain more than one potentially top-ranking keyword.

 In this case, we could use “Jordan retro release date” as an anchor text to link to our respective product page.

 Now we have our list of pages and keywords (note that this identification stage only took us few minutes) and should move on to further optimizing these pages for these keywords.

 Now, all we have to do is watch them crawl upward and remember to keep an eye on their positions.

 Finally What I want To say:

-This is one of the best ways to get better organic search for your website or blog.
-And if you have question or queries, please feel free to ask.
+This is one of the best ways to get a better organic search for your website or blog.
+And if you have questions or queries, please feel free to ask.